Fairness-aware Contextual Dynamic Pricing with Strategic Buyers: Real Application

 \subsection{Data Analysis}

-Before applying our pricing policy on the dataset, we employ the propensity score matching method \citep{Ho2007,Ho2011} to examine the interest rate difference between the White group and the non-White group after controlling the contextual information.
-Let $\bar{p}_0$ and $\bar{p}_1$ be the mean prices of the non-White group and White group, respective.
-We test the hypothesis
+Before applying our pricing policy on the dataset, we employ the propensity score matching method \citep{Ho2011} to examine the interest rate difference between the White group and the non-White group after controlling the contextual information (see details in Appendix \ref{ara}).
+In the matched dataset, the average interest rate for the non-White group is 0.013 higher than that of the White group.

-The $p$-value of the hypothesis problem \eqref{hypo} is $2.2\times 10^{-16}$, indicating that the non-White group pays a higher interest rate compared to their White counterparts.
 This finding aligns with previous research \citep{Debbie2008,Zhang2018,Robert2022,Popick2022,Butler2023}.
+In addition, we describe the misreporting mechanism in Appendix \ref{ara}.